CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 By Steve Hawald

 In February 2022, the US labor marketplace had over 3 million open jobs.
-The current labor shortage should continue in the US labor market throughout 2022-2023.
+The current labor shortage should continue in the US labor market from 2022 to 2023.
 It’s a perfect storm for workforce turnover!

 With ongoing turnover, corporate boards and CXOs continue to have stressful workforce conversations on too many open skilled positions and “innovation transformation risks.”